What can you do to stay safe against fire?

 Stay gas safe

-• If you’re a leaseholder, please arrange for your gas boiler to be serviced by a competent engineer every year.
-We may ask to see your gas servicing records.
+If you’re a leaseholder, please arrange for your gas boiler to be serviced by a Gas Safe registered engineer every year – we may ask to see your gas servicing records.

 Take care with open flames